Block withholding resilience: How Bitcoin works

 Some of the nodes of the network perform a mining activity.
 A miner is a particular node that seeks to build up a new block.
 By definition, a \ensuremath{\mathcal{B}} block is a set of data whose maximum size is about 2 Mega Bytes.
 It is formed by a reference to an old block, a set of transactions drawn from the miner's mempool, a creation date, the mining difficulty $\Delta$ and a parameter called "nonce".
 The goal is to obtain a block \ensuremath{\mathcal{B}} such the hash of its header is below some threshold:

-where $h$ is the SHA\_256{$\circ$}SHA\_256 function where SHA\_256 is the cryptographical hash function, and $\Delta$ is called the \textit{difficulty}.
+where $f$ is the ${\text {SHA}}\_256\,{\circ}\,{\text {SHA}}\_256/(2^{256}-1)$ function where SHA\_256 is the cryptographical hash function, and $\Delta$ is called the \textit{difficulty}.
 If successful, the miner receives a reward as a coinbase transaction.
-The reward decreases by half every four years (the ``halving'').
-The difficulty parameter {$\Delta$} is adjusted regularly.
-The current difficulty adjustment algorithm allows blockwithholding attacks, i.e. the miner can obtain an advantage by withholding blocks and releasing them at the appropiate timing.
+The reward decreases by half every $210\,000$ blocks, approximately every four years (the ``halving'').
+The difficulty parameter $\Delta$ is adjusted regularly, in periods of 2016 blocks\footnote{A bug in the Bitcoins code makes that 2015 was implemented instead of 2016.
+We will ignore this fact that is irrelevant for our analysis.}, that is in about $2$ weeks in average.
+The current difficulty adjustment algorithm allows blockwithholding attacks, i.e. the miner can obtain an advantage by withholding blocks and releasing them at an appropriate time.
 This type of attack exploits the difficulty adjustment algorithm that evaluates the total hashrate in an erroneous way, only considering validated blocks and forgetting about orphan blocks (that fulfill the proof of work but are displaced from the blockchain by other competing blocks).
 The purpose of this article is to show that this problem can be corrected using an improved difficulty adjustment mechanism that evaluates properly the total hashrate by taking into account orphan blocks.